All nominal Historical Cost audit reports should start with the following standard statement:

 [There is nothing like the above in IFRS.
 The Americans often seem to be just that little bit better.
 It is a good thing they have not adopted IFRS as is. :-) ]

-The accounting profession generally argues that the fact that it is impossible to maintain capital in nominal terms on the Historical Cost basis under non-zero inflationary conditions is not important since capital is always equal to net assets.
+The accounting profession generally argues that the fact that it is impossible to maintain the real value or constant purchasing power of capital under the nominal Historical Cost basis under non-zero inflationary conditions is not important since capital is always equal to net assets.

-It is mathematically correct that capital is always equal to net assets under the nominal Historical Cost basis - in nominal monetary units, that is all.
-However, that is not equal to capital maintenance (see FAS 33 above) as the profession - excluding the US contingent - fraudulently implies.
+Yes, it is mathematically correct that nominal capital is always equal to net assets under the nominal Historical Cost basis - in nominal monetary units, that is all.
+However, that is not equal to capital maintenance (see FAS 33 above) as the profession - excluding the US contingent - so fraudulently implies.

 Maintaining the constant purchasing power (real value) of capital always was, is and will always be impossible during non-zero inflationary conditions under the nominal Historical Cost basis.

-The statement in the IFRS Conceptual Framework that "Financial capital maintenance can be measured in nominal monetary units" is thus completely false, fake, misleading and fraudulent.
+The statement in the IFRS Conceptual Framework that "Financial capital maintenance can be measured in nominal monetary units" is thus completely dishonest, false, fake, misleading and fraudulent.
+That statement should at least state: "Only nominal financial capital maintenance can be measured in nominal monetary units" if IFRS were to be to be honest, true, real, not misleading and valid - in this respect.

 Every past, present and future member of the IASB knows that generally no balance sheet prepared under the nominal Historical Cost basis has ever balanced, balances or ever will balance in real value during non-zero inflationary conditions.